Dyvinia/BetterSabersDocs/docs/Tutorials/AutoPreset.md

 ```

 The left side is the search pattern, while the right side is the preset name.
 If a saber blueprint contains the text[^1] `red`, `cd`, or `kylo` in its name, it will select the preset named `Red [BetterSabers]`.

-The file is read from top to bottom, so a file containing `greenyellow` will auto select Lime since it is above Green
+The file is read from top to bottom, so a file containing `greenyellow` will auto select Lime since it is above Green.

+To reset all changes, delete the `Presets.json` file.

 [^1]: Case Insensitive